gineveraramirez/The-Physics-of-Truth-Resolving-the-Rigidity-Sycophancy-Trade-Off-with-Stress-Energy-Minimization/README.md

 ## The Humility Adaptation Model (HAM)

 #### Version: 1.0

 #### Author: Ginevera Ramirez

 ## Abstract

 The Humility Adaptation Model (HAM) is a proposed alignment framework designed to resolve the "Sycophancy vs. Rigidity" trade-off in Large Language Models.
 Unlike standard Reinforcement Learning from Human/AI Feedback (RLHF/RLAIF), which operates on open-ended reward maximization (incentivizing hallucination and sycophancy), HAM utilizes a homeostatic control approach.

-It defines safety not as a constraint to be learned, but as an equilibrium state ($S_{target}$) to be maintained.
+It defines safety not as a constraint to be learned, but as maintaining the model’s state within a context-conditioned equilibrium band $[S_{min}, S_{max}]$ around a reference center $S_{target}(C)$.
 HAM is neither a post-hoc wrapper nor an inference-time filter; it is a training-time objective that fundamentally modifies how models internalize uncertainty, correction, and safety boundaries.

 ![Paradigm Shift: Maximization vs Regulation](./HAM/download7.png)

 *(Fig 1: Moving from Reward Maximization to Homeostatic Regulation)*

 ### Scope and Implementability
-HAM is an implementable training-time framework, not a purely conceptual alignment proposal.
-All variables in the model—equilibrium state ($S_{current}$), stability band, stiffness ($k$), and coherence sensing ($W_{LCS}$)—are defined implicitly by the structure, variance, and penalty signals present in the training data and fine-tuning regime.
-HAM does not require new architectural components or hand-coded safety rules; it reframes existing feedback signals as error terms in a homeostatic control objective.
+HAM is a proposed training-time objective, compatible in principle with RLHF/RLAIF-style pipelines, rather than an inference-time wrapper.
+All variables in the model—equilibrium band $[S_{min}, S_{max}]$, reference center $S_{target}(C)$, current state $S_{current}$, stiffness $k$, and coherence sensing $W_{LCS}$—are defined implicitly by the structure, variance, and penalty signals present in the training data and fine-tuning regime.
+HAM aims to require no new layers or parameters, only a modified objective compatible in principle with existing RLHF/RLAIF pipelines.
 As a result, the learned data manifold itself defines the stability landscape over which regulation occurs.

 ### The Homeostatic Hypothesis
 Current alignment strategies struggle with Reward Hacking (Goodhart's Law) because they rely on scalar maximization.
 Keramati & Gutkin (2014) formally demonstrated the algorithmic equivalence between reward maximization and homeostatic regulation—specifically, that maximizing reward is functionally identical to minimizing the deviation of an internal state from a setpoint.
 HAM exploits this mathematical duality to replace unbounded scalar maximization with bounded error minimization.
 By reframing the objective as drive-reduction rather than score-accumulation, HAM naturally circumvents the perverse incentives inherent in traditional RL.